JamesFenton/Blog/source/_posts/create-blog-hexo.md

 [Hexo](https://hexo.io/) is a [static site generator](https://davidwalsh.name/introduction-static-site-generators) that allows you to create a blog by simply writing your posts as [Markdown](https://en.wikipedia.org/wiki/Markdown) instead of HTML.
 The approach makes your blog much easier to write and host.

 ## Why a Static Site Generator?
-If your blog is going to be somewhat simple, and you are familiar with the command line and yaml configuration, then a static site generator will suit you well.
+If your blog is going to be somewhat simple, and you are familiar with the command line, then a static site generator will suit you well.

 Static site generators allow you to write your posts in Markdown.
 The site then gets built, which transforms your Markdown files into HTML.
-The end result is a folder with HTML and JavaScript files.
+The end result is a folder with HTML and JavaScript files (static files).
 This folder can simply be copied to any web server, which means you can host your site with a number of different providers, for much cheaper then a Wordpress site (because Wordpress requires a SQL database), with far fewer security concerns.

 ## Why Hexo?
 There are a lot of static site generators out there, many used by very large companies very successfully.
 I wanted something that was simple to use out of the box.
 [Jekyll](https://jekyllrb.com/) is one of the most popular, and a great option.
 The problem is that it runs on the Ruby programming lanaguage, and the experience on Windows can be imperfect.